andreaorlandoit/ImagingTriage/ImagingTriage/README.md

 # ImagingTriage

 ## Program Name: ImagingTriage
-**Version:** 2025-06-28.0
+**Version:** 2025-09-21.0
 **Author:** Andrea Orlando
-**Purpose:** This script analyzes a folder containing image files and their .XMP sidecars, extracts rating and color label metadata, and moves the files into subfolders.
+**Purpose:** This script analyzes a folder containing image files and their metadata, extracts rating and color label metadata, and moves the files into subfolders.
 It supports configurable file types.

 ## Features:
-- Process images based on XMP metadata (ratings and labels).
+- Process images based on metadata (ratings and labels).
 - Organize files into subfolders based on extracted metadata.
 - Gather files back from subfolders to the main directory (undo operation).
 - Configurable supported file extensions (e.g., ARW, JPG, TIFF, HEIF).